-Proponents of small notes argue that restricting yourself to a short note is beneficial as it forces you to be concise; the size constraint is seen as a feature, not as a bug.
-As Sönke Ahrens, put it:
+Proponents of small notes argue that restricting yourself to a short note is beneficial as it forces you to be concise.
+The size constraint is seen as a feature, not as a bug.
+As Sönke Ahrens, author of "How to Take Smart Notes", put it:

 I highly recommend treating a digital note as if the space were limited.
 By restricting ourselves to one format, we also restrict ourselves to just one idea per note and force ourselves to be as precise and brief as possible.
 The restriction to one idea per note is also the precondition to recombine them freely later, Luhmann chose notes in the format A6.
 A good rule of thumb for working with the program is: Each note should fit onto the screen and there should be no need of scrolling.

 Nonetheless, taking atomic notes does not mean that the thoughts are atomic as well.
 Chains of thoughts are can be represented by chains of notes, a technique Luhmann coined as "Folgezettel" (German for "follow-up note").
 Another method for creating structure is the creation of second-order notes: notes that contain information on other notes.
 Nick Milo popularized the term "Maps of Contents" (MoC) as an analogy to Table of Contents to describe notes that serve as some sort of index.
-MoCs are mean to be an emergent, and more fluid way of creating sense out of smaller notes as compared to strict outlines.
-Whatever the method, internal links (i.e., links from one note to another note) are the key component for assemble complex thoughts out atomic ideas.
-The "maturity" of a knowledge base consisting of small notes should therefore correspond with the density of links in the note network.
+MoCs are meant to be an emergent, fluid way of creating sense out of smaller notes as compared to strict outlines.
+Whatever the method, internal links, meaning links from one note to another, are the key component to produce complex thoughts out atomic ideas.
+The "maturity" of a knowledge base consisting of small notes thus corresponds with the density of links in the note network.

 All in all, the "small notes mindset" is hallmarked by a more bottom-up approach to note-taking, aimed at knowledge workers who want to develop new ideas.